hzi-bifo/seq2geno/README.md

     - cores: accessible number of cpus

     - wd: the working directory
-    The intermediate and final files will be created under the folder.
+    The intermediate and final files will be stored under this folder.
 The final outcomes will be symlinked to RESULTS/.

-    - dna-reads: The list of DNA-seq data
+    - dna_reads: The list of DNA-seq data

     It should be a two-column list, where the first column includes all samples and the second column lists the __paired-end reads files__.
 The two reads file are separated by a comma.
 The first line is the first sample.
     ```
-    sample01	sample01_1.fastq.gz,sample01_2.fastq.gz
+    sample01	/paired/end/reads/sample01_1.fastq.gz,/paired/end/reads/sample01_2.fastq.gz
-    sample02	sample02_1.fastq.gz,sample02_2.fastq.gz
+    sample02	/paired/end/reads/sample02_1.fastq.gz,/paired/end/reads/sample02_2.fastq.gz
-    sample03	sample03_1.fastq.gz,sample03_2.fastq.gz
+    sample03	/paired/end/reads/sample03_1.fastq.gz,/paired/end/reads/sample03_2.fastq.gz
     ```

-    - rna-reads: The list of RNA-seq data
+    - rna_reads: The list of RNA-seq data

     It should be a two-column list, where the first column includes all samples and the second column lists the __short reads files__.
 The first line is the first sample.
     ```
-    sample01	sample01.rna.fastq.gz
+    sample01	/transcription/reads/sample01.rna.fastq.gz
-    sample02	sample02.rna.fastq.gz
+    sample02	/transcription/reads/sample02.rna.fastq.gz
-    sample03	sample03.rna.fastq.gz
+    sample03	/transcription/reads/sample03.rna.fastq.gz
     ```

-    - pheno: The phenotype table
+    - phe_table: The phenotype table

-    For n samples with m phenotypes, the table is n-by-m and the upper-left is blanck.
     The table is tab-separated.
-The header line includes the name of phenotypes.
-The value in the table can also be blanck.
+For n samples with m phenotypes, the table is (n+1)-by-(m+1) as shown below.
+The first column should be sample names.
+The header line should includes names of phenotypes.
+Missing values are acceptable.
     ```
-	    virulence
+    strains	virulence
     sample01	high
     sample02	mediate
     sample03	low
     ```

-    - ref-fa, ref-gff, ref-gbk	The reference data
+    - ref_fa, ref_gff, ref_gbk: the data of reference genome

     The fasta, gff, and genbank files of a reference genome.
 They should have same sequence ids.